ctroupin/run/content/races/20230422_EntreCortijos/index.md

 ---

 20th kilometer: I see Alberto taking pictures.
 He asks me how I'm feeling.
-> I'm good, but the climb near Fontanales was tought.
+> I'm good, but the climb near Fontanales was tough.

 Then he replies that there is another one which is also tough (_durilla_ is the word that he used).
 I think I misunderstood: there cannot be another climb.
 No. I quickly check the race profile printed on our bib, and I don't see anything suspicious.